Maryam-Sikander/Maryam-Sikander/README.md

 👯 I’m looking to collaborate on Machine Learning

-💬 Ask me about Data Analytics and data science
+💬 Ask me about Data Analytics and Data Science

 📫 How to reach me: maryamsikander66@gmail.com